It can be difficult to know what you can and can't do with your car, especially if you have bought it on finance.

 It's not possible to sell your car with outstanding finance on an HP as the finance company is the owner of the car until you have made all of the repayments.

 You would have to apply for your early settlement figure and pay that off before ending the agreement early.

 If less than half of the deal has been paid off, then you may be able to return the car but only after you've repaid enough to have paid off half of the car's value.

 If on the other hand, you have already repaid more than half of the amount that the car is worth, then you will be unable to return it.

 Your contract may give you the ability to 'voluntarily terminate' your agreement.
 This is on the basis that your payments are up to date, you have paid one-half of the total amount payable in terms of the agreement, and have taken reasonable care of the car.

-Like an HP, it's not possible to sell your car until you've made all of the repayments or settlement figure.
+Like an HP, it's not possible to sell your car on a PCP until you've made all of the repayments or settlement figure.

 If you did want to end your deal early for whatever reason, then you have two options available.